 define("__TESTVALUE__", "invalid ");

-Seven predefined constants are existing in PHP (they are categorized in magic methods).
-Some of them have usages which I will explain in detail, later.
-They all begin and end with two underscore.
+Seven predefined constants exist in PHP (they are categorized as magic methods).
+Some of them have usages which I will explain in detail later.
+They all begin and end with two underscores.
 The three first are case insensitive.
-Let me illustrate them in example below:
+Let me illustrate this with the example below:

 Echo __Line__ // Prints Line Number this echo code is.